 Surviving are her son Andy and his wife Louise, grandson Patrick Smith and granddaughter Dr. Sarah S. Heckman, the mother of two girls.
 Jo Ann also has several nieces and nephews.

-To send flowers to Jo Ann Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jo Ann Smith, please visit our floral store.